Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 • Do not use items that have already been used for other purposes (such as used electric toothbrushes) and keep the item for sexual purposes only – or retire it – once you’ve used it as a sex toy

-• If you use food items such as vegetables, do not eat them afterwards but throw them away
+• Please don’t use food items such as fruits and vegetables.
+But if you really must, do not eat them afterwards.
+Throw them away instead.

 • Only ever use your own items as sex toys, never something belonging to someone else